 We base our perspective of the world on the Law of Dependent Origination.

 As this exists, that exists, and if this ceases to exist that will also cease to exist.
 This is the state of things as they are.
 Since everything is interdependent, your survival means my survival and your happiness leads to my happiness.
 Based on the Law of Dependent Origination, we pursue the path we can travel together in happiness.
 Just as a variety of flowers makes a garden, the diversity of people creates harmony and balance.
 We wish to build a new civilization in which love overcomes jealousy and envy; harmony triumphs over confrontation and competition; and peace prevails over conflict and war.

 We take the Buddha and bodhisattvas as models for our own lives.

 Following in the footsteps of the Buddha, who lived an austere life with only one set of robes and one alms bowl, we assume the mindset of a practitioner by eating, dressing, and living humbly, free from all worldly hindrances.
 Furthermore, we aspire to become practitioners who help those who are suffering.
 We vow to carry on the aspirations of the Mahayana bodhisattvas who embraced the suffering of the world as their own and willingly cast themselves into the world to save all sentient beings.

 We uphold the principles of non-ego, non-possession and non-obstinacy in our practice.

-With the aim of creating Jungto, we vow to surrender our egos, possessions and obstinacy to become bodhisattvas who solely cater to the needs of sentient beings.
-By changing our mindset, we hope to become free of attachment and suffering.
+By changing our perspectives and freeing ourselves from our obsessions, we vow to surrender our egos, possessions and obstinacy to become bodhisattvas who solely cater to the needs of sentient beings.
+By changing our mindset, we aim to become free of attachment and suffering.